timescale/docs/cloud/migrate-mst-cloud/index.md

 # Migrate from Managed Service for TimescaleDB to Timescale Cloud

-Migrate your data to Timescale Cloud to experience Cloud's exclusive features.
-These include separate scaling for compute and storage requirements, first-class multi-node support, and more.
+You can migrate your data from Managed Service for TimescaleDB, to Timescale Cloud.
+This allows you use Timescale Cloud's exclusive features, including separate scaling for compute and storage requirements, first-class multi-node support, and more.

 There are two methods for migrating your data:

-- [**Migrate your entire database at once.**][migrate-entire] This method directly transfers all data and schemas, including TimescaleDB-specific features.
+*   [Migrate your entire database at once][migrate-entire]: This method directly transfers all data and schemas, including TimescaleDB-specific features.
 Your hypertables, continuous aggregates, and policies are automatically available in Cloud.

-- [**Migrate your schema and data separately.**][migrate-separately] With this method, you migrate your tables one by one for easier failure recovery.
+*   [Migrate your schema and data separately][migrate-separately]: With this method, you migrate your tables one by one for easier failure recovery.
 If migration fails mid-way, you can restart from the failure point rather than from the beginning.
 However, TimescaleDB-specific features won't be automatically migrated.
 Follow the instructions to restore your hypertables, continuous aggregates, and policies.

-## Choosing a migration method
+## Choose a migration method

-The recommended method depends on your database size, network upload and download speeds, and tolerance for failure recovery.
-As a starting guideline, the first method may work well for databases smaller than ???
-GB.
+Which method you choose depends on your database size, network upload and download speeds, and tolerance for failure recovery.

-Larger databases can also be migrated using the first method.
-However, the copying process must keep running, potentially over days or weeks.
-If interruptions are a concern, the second method may work better.
+If your database is smaller than FIXME&nbsp;GB, choose to migrate your entire database at once.
+You can also migrate larger databases using this method, but the copying process must keep running, potentially over days or weeks.
+If the copy is interrupted, the process needs to be restarted.
+If you think an interruption in the copy is possible, choose to migrate your schema and data separately instead.

-If you aren't sure which method to use, try running the first method to estimate the time required.
-Abort and switch to the second method if necessary.
+If you aren't sure which method to use, try copying the entire database at once to estimate the time required.
+If the time estimate is very long, abort the migration and switch to the other method.

-## Migrating an active database
+## Migrate an active database

-If your database is actively ingesting data, take precautions to ensure that your new database contains data ingested while migration is happening.
-First, run ingest in parallel on both databases.
-This ensure that the newest data is written to both Managed Service for TimescaleDB and Timescale Cloud.
+If your database is actively ingesting data, take precautions to ensure that your new database contains the data that is ingested while the migration is happening.
+Begin by running ingest in parallel on the old and new databases.
+This ensures that the newest data is written to both Managed Service for TimescaleDB and Timescale Cloud.
 Then backfill your data with one of the two migration methods.

 [migrate-entire]: migrate-mst-cloud/entire-database/
 [migrate-separately]: migrate-mst-cloud/schema-then-data/